Seattle officials urge precaution with ‘unprecedented’ heatwave to intensify

-With the heatwave scorching Seattle expected to reach even greater highs in the coming days, city officials are urging precaution and advising residents to turn to city resources and activities to stay safe and cool.
+With the heatwave scorching Seattle expected to reach even greater highs in the coming days, city officials are urging precautions and advising residents to turn to city resources and activities to stay safe and cool.

 The National Weather Service issued an excessive heat warning Thursday, with temperatures expected to exceed 100 degrees on Sunday and reach a record-breaking all-time high of 104 on Monday.